iotmodels/MQTTnet.Extensions.MultiCloud/docs/ConnectionSettings.md

 - `CaFile` Path to the CA certificate required to stablish the TLS session
 - `GatewayHostName` Allows to connect to IoT Hub through a IoTEdge ($edgeHub) gateway (aka Transparent Gateway)
 - `MqttVersion` Sets the MqttProtocolVersion, allowed values are 5 and 3 (will use 3.1.1)
+- `MqttGatewayHostName` Allows to connect to IoTHub through a mqtt broker.
+Requires a gateway to implement the transparent gateway pattern.

 ## Sample Connection Strings